victoriaFreak/digitalWatchJS/README.md

 # digitalWatchJS
-I developed a digital clock in JavaScript
+A digital clock in JavaScript.